NeverSinkDev/FilterBlade-Public-Assets/README.md

   }
 ```

-In case of uniques, we can attach descriptions to the basetype itself or onto a specific unique type:
+In case of uniques, we can attach descriptions to the basetype itself or onto a specific unique type.

+Uniques also have support for more proprties:

 ```json
   "Uniques": {